 A tax credit is a dollar for dollar reduction of your overall tax bill and is a way that the government helps to incentivize business owners.
 The R&D Credit, for example, is a government incentive for innovation.
 The Payroll Tax Credit is a government incentive for keeping people employed during the pandemic.
 If you’ve already benefited from a PPP loan, however, you need not worry about this one.
 Since the PPP was already designed to cover payroll expenses, you can’t benefit from both at the same time.
 Otherwise, if you’re an employer whose gross receipts dropped by 50% or more over the course of the year or an employer who had to stop operations due to government regulated social distancing measures, this might be a credit to look at for you.

 The credit itself is actually fairly generous.
 If a company has more than 100 employers, this credit is set to cover up to 50% of wages to an employee who is currently not working due to COVID-19.
 This caps at $10,000 in wages per employee, or $5,000 in tax credit per employee.
 If a business has fewer than 100 employees, the amount of credit is the same, however, it can be applied to all employees, including individuals who continue to work through the pandemic.

 The Bottom Line

 If you’re a business owner right now, chances are your business has been impacted one way or another, you’ve likely even taken out one of these loan options.
-If so, it’s important to understand how these features of the CARES Act will impact you in the 2020 tax season.
+If so, it’s important to understand how these features of the CARES Act will impact you this tax season.
 If you have any questions, or would like to start looking at your tax plan, don’t hesitate to visit our website and set up a complimentary call with one of our tax planning specialists.